-My lips were finished in 15 minutes, which surprised me.
-Dr. Z has explained to me that every doctor has a different style when it comes to lip filler — the time spent in the office and number of injections will vary depending on your doctor’s technique.
+My lip injections were finished in 15 minutes, which surprised me.
+Dr. Z has explained to me that every doctor has a different style when it comes to lip injections — the time spent in the office and number of injections will vary depending on your doctor’s technique.
 After the actual injections, your doctor will likely massage your lips to make sure there are no lumps.

 4. You may experience swelling.

 Immediately after the injections, my lips were swollen — and the next morning, they were even more swollen.
 To help reduce them, I used ice packs on and off for the first day.
 (FYI, bruising can happen too.)

 Because of the potential for swelling and bruising, it’s essential that you plan your appointment in advance.
 You wouldn’t want to get your lips treated right before a big event and risk experiencing these side effects during the event.

 The price for lip injections varies based on a variety of factors, including where you live in the United States and who you’re seeing for them.
 In New York, lip injections can cost between $600 and $1,000.
 A reputable, experienced injector may be on the pricier side, but the difference in price is well worth it.
 It is not worth getting lumps, asymmetry, or fake-looking lips if you are injected by someone who does not have enough experience.

 6. Plan accordingly if you’re prone to cold sores or thinking of getting any other procedures near your lips.

 This is one additional, unexpected concern my husband warned me about.
 If you have a history of cold sores, lip injections may trigger a flare-up.
 Also, he advises patients not to have dental work after the treatment to let the lips heal properly and to prevent bacteria from being spread from inside the mouth.